Coffee

 Whole bean, Ground, Instant, and Pods

-This brand should be called Starbucks’ “dirty little secret”.
+This brand should be called Starbucks’ “dirty little secret.”

-Although Starbucks prides itself on ensuring ethical and environmentally friendly practices are used in their coffee production and even offers organic varieties, their Seattle’s Best brand doesn’t hold to the same standards.
+Although Starbucks prides itself on ensuring ethical and environmentally friendly practices are used in their coffee production and offers organic varieties, their Seattle’s Best brand doesn’t hold to the same standards.

 It is basically Starbucks’ way of competing with cheap brands like Folgers and Maxwell House.
 They do offer a couple of organic varieties.